 For a medium question that can be solved in 30 minutes

 For a difficult question that can be solved in 45 to 60 minutes

-When you view your Questions in the Library, the associated tags will be indicated for every Question.
+- When you view your Questions in the Library, the associated tags will be indicated for every question.
 You can use these Tags to generate candidate reports and performance graphs.

-A good problem statement should comprise a clear and detailed problem description.
+- A good problem statement should comprise a clear and detailed problem description.

-Internal notes are for later reference.
+- Interviewer Guidelines are for later reference.
 You can include a rubric about scoring the questions or write solutions to the problems in this section.
 These can be used by your team while evaluating the test.

 You can support your problem statement and internal notes by attaching a relevant reference file in these sections.
 Refer to the How to Attach a File to a Problem Statement topic for more information.

 - You can click on the Try Question to test your Question by launching the terminal.
 This will launch a machine with a terminal like a candidate would while doing the test.

 - Click on the Save button to save the question.